hl7ch/ch-allergyintolerance/input/pagecontent/index.md

 Whereas this is explicitly desired by the professional representatives it is different than stated in IPS for example, where the binding is based on expanded value sets, but which has had very little real world feedback until to date.
 Experience and feedback is welcome therefore in this respect.

-The actual value set in the ci-build is an example and will be completed asap with the first full version still in  review as to date.
+The actual value set AllergyIntolerance.code doesn't yet include codes which exist only as post coordinated SNOMED CT expressions.
+They will be suggested to SNOMED CT by eHealth Suisse and added to the ci-build as soon as available as precoodinated SNOMEC CT codes and added to a future publication of this IG.